apache/apisix-website/blog/en/blog/2022/09/21/apache-apisix-v3-preview.md

 When using APISIX today, you may find that the response body of APISIX is mixed with a lot of meaningless data, such as some etcd return values that are passed directly to the client without any tailoring.
 Also, the entire response body’s architectural design is not ideal, with many redundant fields.

 In APISIX 3.0 version, the response body’s structure has been improved.
-The new design makes the overall request format and returns body more RESTful, making it easier for users to use the latest version of Admin API.
+In addition, the new design makes the overall request format and returns body more RESTful, making it easier for users to use the latest version of Admin API.
 Of course, this process also allows you to set which version of the Admin API to use through parameters, freeing users from fears of upgrading to incompatible versions.

 ### Data Plane(DP) and Control Plane(CP) Separation